MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 A2.
 For your first upload, you will not have either of these choices.
 For more details about your first upload, see [Upload organizational data (first upload)](../setup/upload-organizational-data-1st.md).
 For more information about when to append or replace, see [Upload organizational data (subsequent uploads)](../setup/upload-organizational-data.md#file-upload).

 ##### Q3.
-For the [required fields](../setup/upload-organizational-data-1st.md#system-default-fields), what percentage does Viva Insights require for the validity threshold?
+For the [required fields](../setup/upload-organizational-data-1st.md#system-default-fields), what percentage does Workplace Analytics require for the validity threshold?

 A3.
-Viva Insights requires that the PersonId and EffectiveDate fields meet 100% of the validity threshold, because each of row of data must have a PersonId for each person in your organization.
+Workplace Analytics requires that the PersonId and EffectiveDate fields meet 100% of the validity threshold, because each of row of data must have a PersonId for each person in your organization.
 The other required fields (such as ManagerID) must exceed 95% of the validity threshold.
 (Note that the calculations of validity threshold consider only two kinds of data values: valid values and blank values.
 This means that, for a validity threshold that's set to 95%, the column will pass validation if fewer than 5% of the values in the column are blank and the rest are valid.
 However, if even one cell contains malformed data, the entire file upload will fail.)
 For more information, see [Field column details](../setup/upload-organizational-data.md#field-column-details).

 ##### Q4.
 What happens if an employee (who is represented by a PersonID) has more than one manager (who would be represented by ManagerIDs)?

 A4.
 Organizational data allows for the identification of only one single, primary manager.
 This manager is represented by the ManagerID for that PersonID on a given EffectiveDate.
-However, note that the Viva Insights admin can use the EffectiveDate field in the organizational data to indicate that an employee’s primary manager has changed from one month to the next.
+However, note that the Viva Insights or Workplace Analytics admin can use the EffectiveDate field in the organizational data to indicate that an employee’s primary manager has changed from one month to the next.

 ##### Q5.
-Who obtains the organizational data that must be uploaded to Viva Insights?
+Who obtains the organizational data that must be uploaded to Workplace Analytics?

 A5.
-Usually, HR obtains this data and provides it to the Viva Insights admin who [prepares](../setup/prepare-organizational-data.md) and [uploads](../setup/upload-organizational-data-1st.md) it to Viva Insights.
+Usually, HR obtains this data and provides it to the Viva Insights or Workplace Analytics admin who [prepares](../setup/prepare-organizational-data.md) and [uploads](../setup/upload-organizational-data-1st.md) it to Workplace Analytics.

 ##### Q6.
-Who can access organizational data after it has been uploaded to Viva Insights?
+Who can access organizational data after it has been uploaded?

 A6.
 For privacy reasons, no one can download the raw data that was uploaded.
-Viva Insights admins can view metadata about the organizational data on the [Data sources](data-sourcesv2.md) page, but they cannot see how the attribute values map to individual people.
+Viva Insights or Workplace Analytics admins can view metadata about the organizational data on the [Data sources](data-sourcesv2.md) page, but they cannot see how the attribute values map to individual people.

 <!-- [NEAR FUTURE FOR THESE NEXT FIVE QUESTIONS, AFTER THE XLSX POSSIBILITY SHIPS]